farmerbb/SecondScreen/README.md

 * xda-developers (https://goo.gl/XjDsR7)

 ## Explanation of permissions
-* root access required to change resolution/DPI, disable backlight/vibration, enable desktop-only mode in Chrome
+* root access or adb shell commands required to change resolution/DPI, disable backlight/vibration, enable desktop-only mode in Chrome
 * "connect and disconnect from Wi-Fi", "view Wi-Fi connections" - required for profiles to enable Wi-Fi
 * "access Bluetooth settings", "pair with Bluetooth devices" - required for profiles to enable Bluetooth
 * "close other apps" - required to refresh the user interface after a resolution/DPI change.
 Ensure all data is saved before launching a profile.